emi420/Mootor/doc-ui.md

 ## Navigation list

-For a simple navigation list, use *m-list-* class
+For a simple navigation list, use *m-list* class

     <nav class="m-list">
         <a href="#chat">